aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 # intermediate values of y, including
 # those at ti and tf.
 # You can see that, instead of passing
-# single integer number to numpy.empty,
+# a single integer to numpy.empty,
-# we have passed a tuple of two integers.
+# we pass a tuple of two integers.
-# This is a way to create 2D numpy array.
+# This is a way to create 2D numpy arrays.
 #
-# First integer defines number of rows in
+# The first integer defines the number of rows in
-# array, while the second integer defines
+# the array, while the second integer defines
-# number of columns (obvious analogy with
+# the number of columns (in obvious analogy with
-# matrices, BUT better not to call numpy
+# matrices, BUT it's better not to call numpy
 # array matrices, as there are also
 # n u m e r i c a l objects in numpy called
-# matrices.
-They differ.
+# matrices and they differ.
 And to be honest,
-# used quite poorly - numpy developers in-
+# they don't bring anything extra - numpy developers in-
 # tend to deprecate them.).
 y = np.empty((nt+1, 2))

-# Store initial condition h0, v0 in the first
+# Store initial the condition h0, v0 in the first
 # row of the array.
 #
-# Here some words about array indexinf must be
+# Here some words about array indexing must be
 # said.
-The right way to index 1D array is, ob-
+The right way to index a 1D array is
-# viously, to pass single integer to it.
+# to pass a single integer to it.
 It is
 # a bit more complicated with 2D arrays.
-Gene-
+The gene-
 # ric way to go, which always works, is to pass
-# 2 integer numbers, first of which denote num-
+# 2 integer numbers.
+The first one denotes the index
-# ber of a row, and the second - number of a co-
+# of a row, and the second - the index of a co-
 # lumn.
 But numpy developers implemented ways to
 # easen the life of programmers.
 Below you see
 # one of the examples.
 When you pass s i n g l e
 # index to the numpy array, it is being interpreted
 # as a row index.
 In this way you access a l l
-# columns in first row, which spares you the nece-
+# the columns in the first row, which spares you the nece-
-# ssity to loop over all of them.
+# ssity to loop over all of them (in the chapter on finite
+# differences, we'll also introduce the notion of slicing
+# which allows to access the different elements of arrays
+# in many different ways).
 y[0] = h0, v0

 # Create vector b.
 b = np.asarray([0., -g])

-# Create matrix L. Note that default type of
+# Create the matrix L. Note that the default type of
-# values in numpy array is float of double
+# values in a numpy array is double
 # precision.
-So, it does not make principal
+So, it does not make a
-# difference, whether you pass elements as
+# difference if you pass elements as
-# floats (by putting floating point), or as
+# reals (by putting floating point) or
 # integers.
 We prefer it like that to be 100%
 # explicit.
 But after all, it is rather a per-
 # sonal choice.